Betta fish may have a reputation for being fussy eaters, but both freeze dried and pellet foods have proven to be extremely popular among the breed.

-NutriDiet is a large and popular brand in the world of fish keeping, trusted by many to solve the nutritional requirements of their fish.
+NutriDiet is a large and popular brand in the world of fish keeping, trusted by many to solve the nutritional requirements of their aquatic friends.

 These pellets have a krill and fish meal base, with added carbohydrates, vitamins and minerals, to provide all the essential nutrients your betta needs, with no cheap and empty fillers.

 Instructions are to feed daily, as much as each fish will eat in 2 minutes, then remove uneaten food from the tank.

 - These pellets are high in protein as they contain a krill base.